Plants we regret losing

 Grevillea pimelioides

 We planted Grevillea pimelioides in a pot in September 2010 and it first flowered for us in July 2011.
 This plant from Helena and Canning River regions southwest of Perth, WA has red tipped yellow flowers and is sensitive to overwatering.
-We moved our plant to a larger pot in Febraury 2012, but it did not thrive and died in December 2016.
-We now have another one in a pot, planted July 2020.
+We moved our plant to a larger pot in February 2012, but it did not thrive and died in December 2016.
+We now have another one in a pot, planted July 2020 which is regularly bird pruned.

 Grevillea ‘Pink Pearl’